|Nutrition Facts (per serving)|

 Pour the marinade over brisket and let it marinate overnight in the refrigerator, turning occasionally.

-Remove brisket from marinade and boil the remaining marinade for 5 minutes to use as a mop.
+Remove brisket from marinade.
+In a medium saucepan, boil the marinade for 5 minutes to use as a mop.

 - If you want to make the marinade ahead of time, it will keep for up to a week in the refrigerator.

-- Use the remaining marinade to make what's a called a mop, Boil the leftover marinade for at least five minutes to destroy any bacteria.
-Use this thin sauce to brush over or "mop" on top of the meat for extra flavor during the cooking process, whether it's smoking, grilling, or braising.
+- Boiling the marinade after it is used for at least five minutes destroys any bacteria.
+Use this thin sauce to brush over or "mop" the top of the meat for extra flavor during the cooking process, whether it's smoking, grilling, or braising.